OpenEvalProject/evals/manuscripts/elife-58615/v1/manuscript.md

         mean.maf=mean(MAF),
         prop.null = ash(BETA, SE)$fitted_g$pi[1], n=n())

-Thus, the within-bin χ2 and proportion of null associations π0 were each ascertained.
+Thus, the within-bin $χ^{2}$ and proportion of null associations $\pi_{0}$ were each ascertained.
 Next, these fits were plotted as a function of mean.ld to estimate the slope with respect to LD Score, and true traits were compared to simulated traits, described below.

-We use two fixed simulated heritabilities, h2=0.3 and h2=0.2, to approximately capture the set of heritabilites observed among our biomarker traits.
-Traits with true SNP-based heritability among variants with MAF >1% different than their closest simulation might have causal site count over-estimated (for ht⁢r⁢u⁢e2>hs⁢i⁢m2) or under-estimated (for ht⁢r⁢u⁢e2<hs⁢i⁢m2).
+We use two fixed simulated heritabilities, $h^{2}=0.3$ and $h^{2}=0.2$, to approximately capture the set of heritabilites observed among our biomarker traits.
+Traits with true SNP-based heritability among variants with MAF >1% different than their closest simulation might have causal site count over-estimated (for $h_{t⁢r⁢u⁢e}^{2}>h_{s⁢i⁢m}^{2}$) or under-estimated (for $h_{t⁢r⁢u⁢e}^{2}<h_{s⁢i⁢m}^{2}$).
 In addition, most traits in reality have more than zero SNPs with MAF <1% contributing to the SNP-based heritability.
 Thus, we take these estimates as approximate and conservative.

-## Effect of population structure on causal SNP estimation
+### Effect of population structure on causal SNP estimation

 We expect that population structure might lead to test statistic inflation for causal variant and genetic correlation estimates (Berg et al., 2019).
 To evaluate this, we performed GWAS for height using no principal components, and evaluated the causal variant count (Figure 8—figure supplement 12).

 This suggests that the test statistic inflation is an important parameter in the estimation of causal variants, as is intuitive.
 As such, we generated estimated SNP counts for five different inflation values (0.9, 1, 1.05, 1.1, and 1.2) and plotted all of them, under the assumption that the best fitting intercept would have the most calibrated estimates.
 Plots are replicated across these intercepts in the sensitivity analyses shown, as in Figure 8—figure supplement 9.

-## Evaluating the calibration of causal SNP proportion estimation
+### Evaluating the calibration of causal SNP proportion estimation

 To evaluate calibration of causal SNP estimates, in addition to using simulated traits as the controls, we also generated a randomized control by shuffling the SHBG phenotype values across individuals (Figure 8—figure supplement 3).
 We performed this analysis using urate and IGF-1 to similar effect (data not shown).

 This suggests that the causal variant counts are well calibrated for the randomized traits, even though they lack structure with respect to covariates.

-## Effect of sample size on causal SNP estimation
+### Effect of sample size on causal SNP estimation

 It is important to note that these estimates are still likely power limited even in a study as large as UK Biobank.
-We make this note on the basis of observed π0 for M⁢A⁢F>5% variants being uniformly higher than 1%<M⁢A⁢F<5% variants in both simulations and observed data for high causal variant counts (Figure 8—figure supplement 8).
+We make this note on the basis of observed $\pi_{0}$ for $M⁢A⁢F>5%$ variants being uniformly higher than $1%<M⁢A⁢F<5%$ variants in both simulations and observed data for high causal variant counts (Figure 8—figure supplement 8).

 As such, we anticipate that future studies with larger samples will yield increased, but asymptotic, estimates of causal SNP percentages among common variants, and treat our estimates as conservative bounds.

 Particularly for height (Figure 8—figure supplement 2), while the uncalibrated estimates with the full sample are substantially higher than the half sample, the calibrated estimates are nearly identical.
 This suggests that trait polygenicity might be an important factor in determining the power of this method at different sample sizes, as height is known to be highly polygenic (Shi et al., 2016).

-## Effect of binned variant count on causal SNP estimation
+### Effect of binned variant count on causal SNP estimation

 It is possible that the ashR algorithm itself, and not the GWAS, are the power limited step of the analysis.
 To evaluate this, we ran ashR on 200, 1000, and 5000 equally sized bins along the LD Score axis.
 We found that increasing bin counts both decrease the standard errors and the intercepts (Figure 8—figure supplement 13) and recommend as many bins as is practical.

-## Effect of minor allele frequency on causal SNP estimation
+### Effect of minor allele frequency on causal SNP estimation

 Because we only simulated causal effects among SNPs with MAF >1%, we were concerned that variant effect bins might be biased by the minor allele frequency cutoff.
 We previously ran with higher MAF cutoffs (25% and 40%) as calibrations on an earlier version of the model, and observed uniformly larger causal SNP percentages.
 We saw relative robustness to lower thresholds, but overall the fraction of causal variants was lower in the lower MAF bins (Figure 8—figure supplement 7).

-## Effect of concentrated SNPs on causal SNP estimation
+### Effect of concentrated SNPs on causal SNP estimation

 For each variant, the megabase bin it is contained within was used as a proxy for SNPs in local LD.
+A within-megabase causal SNP percentage parameter:

+$$
+P∼Beta⁢(\alpha,\alpha/ρ)
+$$

-A within-megabase causal SNP percentage parameter:P∼Beta⁢(α,α/ρ)was chosen such that ρ was the overall expected percentage of causal sites in the genome across a concentration parameter α.
-For our simulations, we used ρ∈{0.0001,0.0003,0.001,0.003,0.01,0.03,0.05} and α∈{10,3,0.3} to represent different degrees of ‘clumpiness’ along the genome.
+was chosen such that ρ was the overall expected percentage of causal sites in the genome across a concentration parameter α.
+For our simulations, we used $ρ\in{0.0001,0.0003,0.001,0.003,0.01,0.03,0.05}$ and $\alpha\in{10,3,0.3}$ to represent different degrees of ‘clumpiness’ along the genome.

-## Genetic correlation between sex-stratified testosterone-related traits
+### Genetic correlation between sex-stratified testosterone-related traits

 LD Score regression [Bulik-Sullivan2015-tx] was used to generate genetic correlation estimates.
 The following command was used:ldsc.py --rg <traits> --ref-ld-chr eur_ref_ld_chr
   --w-ld-chr eur_w_ld_chr

 where eur_*_ld_chr were downloaded from https://data.broadinstitute.org/alkesgroup/LDSCORE/.

-## Residual height comparison with IGF-1
+### Residual height comparison with IGF-1

 Height (adjusted for age and sex) and residualized log IGF-1 levels for unrelated White British individuals were plotted against each other, and visualized using geom_smooth.

-## Pathway diagrams
+### Pathway diagrams

 Diagrams were drawn using Adobe Illustrator and a Wacom graphics tablet.

-## PheWAS analysis
+### PheWAS analysis

 PheWAS were performed using the Oxford Brain Imaging Genetics (BIG) Server (Elliott et al., 2018).

-## Non-additivity tests
+### Non-additivity tests

 Residualized trait values were used as the outcome in all models.
 An ANOVA was performed between a model measuring the effect of genotype dosages versus a model with both genotype dosage effects and indicators for each rounded genotype.
 In this way, a large number of possible non-additive models are approximated with a single model.
 Analyses were performed in R 3.4 using lm.

-## Epistasis tests
+### Epistasis tests

 We estimated that for hits with p<1e-20 we would have power to detect interaction components that are at least 10% the magnitude of a main effect (see Materials and methods).
 Thus, we tested all pairwise interactions among the independent lead SNPs with p<1e-20.
 Residualized trait values were used as the outcome in all models.
 An ANOVA was performed between a model measuring the effect of indicators for each rounded genotype (4 degrees of freedom) versus the interaction between the two sets of indicators (8 degrees of freedom).
 In this way, a large number of possible non-additive models are approximated with a test.
 Alternative models with dominant-only effect interactions with fewer degrees of freedom were also tested with similar results.
 Analyses were performed in R 3.4 using lm.

-## LD score regression for partitioning SNP-based heritability
+### LD score regression for partitioning SNP-based heritability

 We used partitioned LD Score regression (Finucane et al., 2015) to estimate the enrichment of individual tissues.
 We used the ldsc package and the updated BaselineLD v2.2 annotations with the following command:ldsc.py --h2 <munged urate summary statistics> \
     --ref-ld-chr baselineLD.,<cell type annotations> \